Mental Health Services and Centers

 Chaplains are located on your military installation and may be attached to your service member’s command.
 You can also use your church’s spiritual advisor.

-Counselors available on the telephone 24/7; referrals for ongoing counseling to licensed community-based counselors with up to 12 free sessions per person per non-medical mental health issue; many articles on combat and operational stress are available online, as well as by mail.
 All active duty, National Guard and Reserve members, and their families can use Military OneSource.
-Separated veterans can use Military OneSource up to six months after separation.
+Separated veterans and their immediate family members can use Military OneSource for six months after separation.

 Department of Veterans Affairs

 The Department of Veterans Affairs (VA) has individual and group counseling in hospitals and clinics for eligible veterans and their family members.
-Call them at 800-827-1000 or visit their website.
-National Guard and Reserve members, along with separated veterans can access the VA Hospitals for medical and mental health care.
+Call the VA at 800.827.1000 or visit their website to learn how to find care.

 Veteran Affairs “Vet Centers”

 Vet Centers can be found in local communities across the country.
 All veterans who served in a combat zone, and their family members, are eligible to use VetCenter services.
 VetCenters provide a broad range of counseling, outreach, and referral services.
 All services are free of cost and strictly confidential.

 To locate a VetCenter near you visit the VA’s VetCenter locator.